ACM-UCI/ACM-UCI-Website/README.md

 ## To Do
 Start of quarter:
 - Add new quarter to Past tabs

-Start of year:
-- Add new quarters to list in Puzzle and Login
+- Check config.js file in components